Skip to main content

 }

-Using middlewares with a router
+Using middleware with a router

 Using router.use() to apply a middleware